What is a Safe and Healthy Birth?

 We are just one generation away from the days when a girl grew up on a farm watching the sheep and pigs give birth.
 Anyone who saw that year after year knew that giving birth was a natural process, a process that could be trusted. —Ina May Gaskin

 The mission of Lamaze International is to promote, support and protect natural, safe and healthy birth through education and advocacy through the dedicated efforts of childbirth educators, providers and parents.
-The Lamaze Six Healthy Birth Practices help simplify your birth process with a natural approach that helps alleviate your fears and manage pain.
-Regardless of your baby’s size, your labor’s length and complexity, or your confidence level, these care practices will help keep labor and birth and healthy as possible.
+The Lamaze Six Healthy Birth Practices help simplify your birth process with a natural approach that helps helps alleviate your fears and manage pain.
+Regardless of your baby's size, you labor's length and complexity, or your confidence level, these care pratices will help keep labor and birth as healthy as possibly.

 An evolving body of research repeatedly shows the danger of interfering without a valid reason in the natural processes of pregnancy, birth, and breastfeeding.
 Any intervention, no matter how simple it seems, may disrupt the normal process and create problems that, in turn, must be managed with more interventions.
 All interventions have side effects that can be risky for both mothers and babies.
 In light of such evidence, the World Health Organization (WHO), a leader in the international public health effort to promote normal birth, says that maternity care should aim to achieve a healthy mother and child with the least intervention safely possible.